fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 Once we have obtained our count vectors, we can then perform a simple logistic regression on them.
-While we could use Keras for logistic regression, as we did in the first chapter of this book, it is often easier to just use the logistic regression class from
+While we could use Keras for logistic regression, as we did in the first lab of this course, it is often easier to just use the logistic regression class from
 scikit-learn: